 Make a difference.
 Change the world one child and one community at a time.

-Some projects completed is our local club built a cabin in 2007 at Lost Lake Boy Scout camp which we continue to maintain as well as other cabins at the camp.
+In 2007, we completed a cabin at Lost Lake Boy Scout camp which we continue to maintain, as well as other cabins at the camp.
 We also built a new lifeguard tower and storage facility at Lost Lake for the Boy Scouts in the summer of 2009.
 We have built picnic tables and ticket booths for the Tanana Valley Fairgrounds as well as the Kiwanis Agricultural Hall where we currently sell Christmas trees out of each Christmas season since the 1960's.

 President: Van Lawrence